 To become a member of the University of Chicago Legal Forum through the journal’s Topic Access Program, a student must work toward, and ultimately write, a publishable Comment related to the journal’s topic.
-The title for Volume 2012 is Combating Corruption.

 The Topic Access Program is the only way in which a student not offered membership in Legal Forum through the 1L writing competition can become a member of and be published in Legal Forum.
-Successful applicants to the Topic Access Program will have all the privileges and responsibilities of other Legal Forum staff members, including the opportunity to become editors on the journal’s managing board if accepted during 2L year, and the responsibility to complete cite checks in the winter and spring quarters.
+Successful applicants to the Topic Access Program will have all the privileges and responsibilities of other Legal Forum staff members, including the opportunity to become editors on the journal’s managing board if accepted during the 2L year, and the responsibility to complete cite checks in the winter and spring quarters.

 Instructions for creating an acceptable Topic Analysis, Prospectus, and Comment will be provided to each applicant upon request.
 Each applicant to the Topic Access Program will be assigned an editor to help the applicant through the Program, offering substantive and technical advice to the applicant at each step in the process.